TylerLindley/JavaScriptAssignment2/JavaScriptAssignment2/README.md

 I will use authentication to ensure that the user is the owner of the listing to edit and delete.
 Otherwise, they will only be able to read other peoples listings.

-Using the CSS Frameworks from https://getbootstrap.com/ and https://bootswatch.com
+Using the CSS Frameworks from https://getbootstrap.com/ and https://bootswatch.com and I made some myself aswell.